Green River Park: First phase

-Capital Park 1 | History
+Capital Park 1 Islamic | Cultural

 The initial phase (CP1 | History) is 4 km long with a total area of 386 acres.
-It is considered the sector that simulates the environment, and the one that's in harmony with the factors of nature.
+It is the sector that simulates the environment, and is in harmony with the factors of nature.
 CP1 includes more than 250 acres of open areas for picnicking and outdoor activity and will house a mosque, botanical gardens, a bedouin camp, and an iconic monument plaza.

-Capital Park 2 | Sustainability
+Capital Park 2 - Downtown | Entertainment

 The second phase (CP2 | Sustainability) is 3 km long with a total area of 315 acres.
 This sector is a considered the center for cultural and entertainment activities.
 CP2 includes more than 240 acres of open areas that will make it a major hub for community and recreational activities.
 It will also feature jogging trails, multi-sports fields, a wetlands park, a community garden and a group of distinct projects that reflect the characteristics of this part of the Green River.

-Capital Park 3 | Civic
+Capital Park 3 CBD | Civic

 The third phase (CP3 | Civic) is 4 km long with a total area of 318 acres.
 It is the sector that embodies the nature and privacy of public parks, and their close connection with the surroundings.
 It will include riverfront restaurants, retail shops, a sculpture garden, a ferris wheel, an open library with reading gardens, and a recreational sports club.
 CP3 includes about 250 acres of open areas for picnicking and is located right outside the Central Business District (CBD).